INTS 356: Foundations of Resilience and Well-Being

 Course Information from the University Catalog

 Focusing on the individual in context, examines the growing research, science, and literature on well-being and resilience.
 Considers the many ways in which resilience can be learned and developed on individual, community, and organizational levels.
 Explores how resilience promotes growth and restores efficacy and agency, leading to higher levels of flourishing.
-May not be repeated for credit.
+Limited to three attempts.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.